axel-springer-kugawana/iwb_serenity/docs/js/input-select.md

 * *value*:

     A string representing the current option (if it match the value key of one of the options).

-* *type*:

-    *default: inputSelectDefault*

-    A string use to define the type of the input select:

-        * *inputSelectDefault*: Default input select, display a standalone input.
-        * *inputGroupSelect*: Display a input select intended to be associated with a text input inside a group.

 * *mobileBreakpoint*: